Texbio/qttabbar-win10-2023/README.md

 ### 2.
+- Click on The Dropdown arrow for the "Options" button
 <img src="https://github.com/Texbio/qttabbar-win10-2023/assets/36513888/c53bdf97-c0c5-48cb-a738-f7a878989d84" width=17% height=17%>

 - If you do not see this that means .NET Framework 4.8 was not installed or that QTTabBar is not working with your system for some unknown reason.
-Try reinstalling QTTabBar and .NET Framework 4.8.
+Try reinstalling QTTabBar and .NET Framework 4.8 using the link above.

 ### 3.